What’s in a name?

 The collection gives new life to 100-year-old buttons that haven’t seen light for decades.
 Buttons and embellishments are collected from Ivey Abitz’s search around the world for unique accoutrements.
 The majority of the antique buttons used in the current collection are from Prague, Paris, New York, and England.

 French Seam and Fine Stitching – the Key to Fine Garment Construction

-It's about being able to open a jacket and think it's just as stunning on the inside as the outside.
-All Ivey Abitz garments are finished with french seams instead of serged edges, so your garments actually look just as refined on the inside as they do on the outside.
+It’s about being able to open a jacket and thinking it’s just as stunning on the inside as the outside.
+All Ivey Abitz garments are finished with french seams and bound seams instead of serged edges, so your garments actually look just as refined on the inside as they do on the outside.
 Interior serged edges save construction time and expense, but the extra thread and bulk it creates next to the skin is unsightly and unnecessary.
 Ivey Abitz garments add unexpected details like fine, small stitching that not only looks more refined, but it makes the garment stronger.
-Hand cut binding is added to finish neck edges so they're smooth against the body.
-It's these extra details that set the Ivey Abitz collection apart from all other every day wear collections.
+Hand cut binding is added to finish neck edges so they’re smooth against the body.
+It’s these extra details that set the Ivey Abitz collection apart from all other every day wear collections.

 Made in the United States